 It usually takes 30 days or more from a payment due date for a financial institution to raise the alarm about tardy payments.
 Of course, there may be some exceptions.
 Some financial institutions don’t report payment activity to the major credit agencies — good or bad.

-Usually, a delinquent payment stays in your file for up to seven years.
+Usually, a delinquent payment stays in your credit report for up to seven years.
 However, if you manage to dispute this payment and successfully prove it is fraud, you may have it erased from your record.

-Until then, this delinquency will remain in your file.
+Until then, this delinquency will remain in your credit report.
 If your bill continues to go unpaid, the account may be turned over to a collection agency — which may add another derogatory item to your file.

-Pay Bills on Time to Build Good Credit History
+Pay Bills on Time to Build Credit History

 These derogatory marks aren’t unique to identity theft.
 You run the risk of adding a delinquency in your file any time you miss payments.